TasmoAdmin/TasmoAdmin/README.md

 </div>

-# TasmoAdmin

 TasmoAdmin (previously SonWEB) is an administrative platform for devices flashed with [Tasmota](https://github.com/arendst/Tasmota).
-You can find it here: [TasmoAdmin GitHub](https://github.com/TasmoAdmin/TasmoAdmin).

 It can run standalone, as a container, or as a Home Assistant addon.

 ## Features
 * Login protected